KelCodesStuff/KelCodesStuff/README.md

 - Architected a scalable Pytest framework to validate ML model performance and data resilience against adversarial inputs, resulting in a 32% increase in threat detection accuracy.
 - Engineered a data validation framework using Python and Snowflake to verify ETL pipeline integrity, automating checks for schema drift and null-value anomalies, which reduced downstream reporting errors by 20%.
 - Designed a Chaos Mesh testing strategy using Go to validate fault tolerance across distributed systems, reducing incidents caused by network partitioning and node failures by 25%.
-- Pioneered a shift-left testing strategy by integrating automated gates into CI/CD pipelines, blocking regressions and reducing post-release issues by 37%.

 ### Mobile
 - Drove a 48% increase in regression detection by designing, and leading the feature team adoption of UI test automation frameworks using XCUITest and Espresso.